 With three major productions a year, your child will have the opportunity to become involved in the many aspects of drama production, whether as an actor, stage-manager, sound and lighting, or set and costume design.
 Also, there are regular House events, providing opportunities for pupils to display their hidden talents, whether these be in singing, acting, dancing – or all three!

-The Whitty Theatre is the home of Drama and Theatre Studies at Luckley House School.
-Find out more about this outstanding facility here.
+The Whitty Theatre, a stunning 176-seat professional theatre, is the home of Drama and Theatre Studies at Luckley House School.

 A Drama Scholarship is available for Year 7, 9 and 12 entry.
 Our Drama Scholars receive a discount on school fees.